AhmedAminIV/KodeKloud_Terraform/Level 1/17-dynamodb/description.md

 # Task: Create a DynamoDB Table using Terraform

+The Nautilus DevOps team needs to set up a DynamoDB table for storing user data.
+They need to create a DynamoDB table with the following specifications:

+1) The table name should be datacenter-users.
+2) The primary key should be datacenter_id (String).
+3) The table should use PAY_PER_REQUEST billing mode.

 This folder contains Terraform code to **Create a DynamoDB Table using Terraform**.

 ## Files